publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Most importantly, we were able to successfully identify a key source of earned income: civic technology.
 As originally envisioned, Public Innovation would act as a traditional nonprofit and heavily rely on grant-funded projects to sustain ourselves.
 However, approximately six months into our existence, we discovered a large demand for technology solutions among public agencies and nonprofits.
 Although government procurement remains a challenge for us, we project that civic technology projects will provide us with 85 percent of our revenues by our fourth year of operation.
 Being fortunate enough to have such a substantial portion of earned income, our future fiscal health is promising.

 ## References

+- Georges, G., Glynn-Burke, T., and McGrath, A. (2013, June 20). *Improving the Local Landscape for Innovation (Part 2): Framework for an Innovative Jurisdiction*.
+Ash Center for Democratic Governance and Innovations, John F. Kennedy School of Government.
+Retrieved from http://www.innovations.harvard.edu/showdoc.html?id=2849663
+- Goldsmith, S. (2010). *The Power of Social Innovation: How Civic Entrepreneurs Ignite Community Networks for Good*.
+Jossey-Bass.
+- Next Economy (2013, March 19). *Next Economy Prosperity Plan*.
+Retrieved from http://www.nexteconomycapitalregion.org/uploads/Capital_Region_Prosperity_Plan_Mar_19_2013.pdf
+- Wilson, J.Q.
+(1989). *Bureacracy: What Government Agencies Do and Why They Do It*.
+Basic Books.

 <br />